 12. There are 13.7 million obese children and adolescents in the US.

 The group in this statistic is between the ages of 2 and 19.
 Even the childhood obesity rates in America are way too high, with 18.5% of the mentioned demographic being obese.
-It is alarming because of the increased risk of medical conditions awaiting these children if they don’t lose weight soon enough.
+It is alarming because of the increased risk of medical conditions awaiting them if they don’t lose weight soon enough.

 13. Almost 14% of the youngest Americans, those between the ages of 2 and 5, are obese.